Trump's Promises Of Deportations Create Uncertainty For N.J. Family

 "I withstood that because I wanted my daughters to stay in school," he says through a translator.
 "And my family to stay together here, that they continue to study."

 Desiree is a straight-A student.
 So the family was thrilled when President Obama introduced a program called Deferred Action for Childhood Arrivals, or DACA, allowing immigrants who were brought to the country illegally as kids to work and attend college.
-As soon as Desiree was old enough to apply, Olga Armas says, the whole family went the lawyer's office together to fill out the paperwork.
+As soon as Desiree was old enough to apply, Olga Armas says, the whole family went to the lawyer's office together to fill out the paperwork.

 "My daughter was so happy, she cried," says Armas.
 "We cried, because my daughter can come out of the dark."